 Unravel Two was a surprise release during E3 2018.
 The big change-up in this title is the addition of a two-player local multiplayer co-op.
 Similar to the previous title, players will control a pair of yarn creatures that must make their way through a series of increasingly difficult levels.
 With a limited amount of yarn attached to their bodies restricting their movement, each level requires a bit of puzzle-solving in order to progress.
 With new hostile enemies and locations to deal with, players will desperately need the help of a friend in order to progress through the game.

 Broforce started off as a Game Jam entry that ended up getting continuous developer support.
 Players are ‘bros’ who fight terrorists with a team of other players just as manly as you.
 Every level is a destructive wonderland that ends with you having to hoist up an American flag and leave via helicopter while a cinematic explosion goes on in the background.
 The characters are all parodies of actors and action stars like Chuck Norris and John Rambo which definitely makes the game all the more fun.

 #17 Lara Croft and the Temple of Osiris

-The sequel to Lara Croft and the Guardian of Light, Lara Croft and the Temple of Osiris offers a new action-adventure for a group of friends to go through.
-This title plays out similar to its predecessor which is a non-linear arcade style action-adventure where Lara Croft, Carter, Isis, and Horus who are set off to defeat an evil deity known as Set.
+The sequel to Lara Croft and the Guardian of Light, Lara Croft and the Temple of Osiris offers a new action-adventure romp for a group of friends to experience together.
+This non-linear arcade-style action-adventure title follows Lara Croft, Carter, Isis, and Horus as they set out to defeat an evil deity known as Set.

 #16 Capcom Beat ‘Em Up Bundle